 The following shall be accepted as an excuse for absences, tardiness and early dismissal.

-- Medical note (with a handwritten Doctor’s signature) or religious reasons
+- Doctor’s Note or religious reasons

 - Death in the immediate family (parent, guardian, step-parent, brother, sister, grandparent, aunt, uncle, or any other family member that resides in the student’s house.)